Manchester United Women sign Spain defender Batlle on two-year deal

 The 21-year-old full back, who also has a further 12-month option on her deal, becomes United's second signing of the transfer window after they roped in England midfielder Lucy Staniforth last week.

-"To have the chance to come over to play in England and really push myself as a player is very exciting," Batlle told the club's website https://www.manutd.com/en/news/detail/manchester-united-women-sign-defender-ona-batlle.
+"To have the chance to come over to play in England and really push myself as a player is very exciting," Batlle told the club's website.

 Batlle, who spent her youth career at Barcelona, has won five caps with Spain since making her international debut last year.